jasonraimondi/jasonraimondi.com/jekyll/_posts/2018-11-27-auto-deploy-docker-container-using-self-hosted-ci-drone-io-and-multi-stage-dockerfile.md

 ---
 layout: post
 title: "Auto Deploy Docker Containers Using a Self Hosted CI (Drone 1.0.0-rc.1) and a Multi Stage Dockerfile"
-date: 2017-08-22T14:00:00 -08:00
+date: 2018-11-27T10:00:00 -08:00
-excerpt: "Drone.io is a great, Docker based alternative to Jenkins that is a lot like a self hosted alternative to TravisCI."
+excerpt: "Drone.io is a great, Docker based alternative to Jenkins that is a lot like a self hosted alternative to TravisCI.
+One of the best ways to get Drone automatically building your images for you, especially images that have a build stage, is to use a multi-stage Dockerfile"
 tags: docker drone.io ci
 ---